-At the finish I would like to share with you the panoramas issue.
+At the finish, I would like to share with you the panoramas issue.
 Returning to the very top of this article, where I said, that our viewshed should be extended a lot.
-Knowing, that the plastic layers and plexiglasses in the aircraft windows provided slightly deformed optic view of the landscape we shouldn’t expect a perfect long distance views.
+Knowing, that the plastic layers and plexiglasses in the aircraft windows provided a slightly deformed optic view of the landscape we shouldn’t expect perfect long-distance views.
 Another factor is obviously the atmosphere.
-However there are a rare examples, where you can cover some mountains on an impressive distances.
-In that case you will not see more details than outline only, but you will enjoy anyway.
+However, there are rare examples, where you can cover some mountains at impressive distances.
+In that case, you will not see more details than the outline only, but you will enjoy it anyway.

-When I was flying from Toulouse to London Stansted on December 2016 I was fortunate to witness the longest visible distance ever!
+When I was flying from Toulouse to London Stansted in December 2016 I was fortunate to witness the longest visible distance ever!
 I saw the Alps from around 450 km!
 (Pic.
 40 – 42).
-Unfortunately I can’t boost my record, because my observation was not carried out from the surface or the object enduringly associated with the ground (like tower, TV transmitter, etc.).
-Current world record of distance landscape photography is 443 km, so my record would be around 7 – 10 km longer (Pic.
+Unfortunately, I can’t boost my record, because my observation was not carried out from the surface or the object enduringly associated with the ground (like tower, TV transmitter, etc.).
+A current world record of distance landscape photography is 443 km, so my record would be around 7 – 10 km longer (Pic.
 40-42).

-This observation was really fortunate that time.
-In spite of plexiglass distorsions and cracks I could quite clearly see the mountain outlines and moreover I was able to see the snow on the top (Pic.
+This observation was really fortunate at that time.
+In spite of plexiglass distortions and cracks, I could quite clearly see the mountain outlines and moreover, I was able to see the snow on the top (Pic.
 41).

-Unfortunately the plexiglasses in the aircraft are not the same.
+Unfortunately, the plexiglasses in the aircraft are not the same.
 One flight may differ much from another.
-For instance during the next time when I was returning from Mallorca I couldn’t make a similar effect using 300mm lens (Pic.
+For instance, during the next time when I was returning from Mallorca, I couldn’t make a similar effect using a 300mm lens (Pic.
 47 – 50).
 I had problems even with a small zoom (Pic.
 47-50).

-At the very end of my article I would like to share the newest flihtseeing long lens photography from my last journey from Dubai to Manila, when I was able to see the Himalayas Mountains (Pic.
+At the very end of my article, I would like to share the newest flightseeing long lens photography from my last journey from Dubai to Manila, when I was able to see the Himalayas Mountains (Pic.
 51 – 54).

-And the Ganges river just under me :).
+And the Ganges river is just under me :).

-Summarizing, the biggest lens, that you can use in the plane is 135mm.
-It gives you guarantee to have a nice and sharp pictures.
-This is still a big zoom, that allowes you to have around 8x zoom factor comparing to the kit lenses (17-18mm).
+To summarize, the biggest lens, that you can use in the plane is 135mm.
+It gives you a guarantee to have nice and sharp pictures.
+This is still a big zoom, that allows you to have around 8x zoom factor compared to the kit lenses (17-18mm).